he movie AMERICAN SNIPER opens up another definition of the word “hero” – a sneaky prick who shoots you in the back.

 On patrol in Islamabad, you enter into that situation with your eyes wide open and there are no surprises.
 “What about the Iraqi sniper who is targeting our men?
 What about IEDs?”
 If those come as surprises to you, then you were asleep during your military training.
 All adverse contingencies of your job were covered in your training.
 You have a specific sniper protocol, a specific IED protocol, a specific patrol formation, specific driving methods, targeting, firing, reporting, every single aspect of your tour down to your bedsheets and buttons is minutely scrutinized and tabulated.
 You know this!
 Don’t act so fucking surprised and claim hero-ship because you dragged one of your friends out of a firefight.
 Any one of us would do the same thing, donkeyhole, training or no training.
 Did you ever save an enemy soldier from being killed?
 Now THAT – in your christian god’s eyes – would be truly heroic.
 Wouldn’t it?
 “Love thine enemy as thyself,” and all that hogwash.

 It makes me laugh how American troops think themselves so badass, when they’re just following orders into meaningless conflicts created by their small-dick greed-mongering leaders.
 That’s not “bravery” – that’s “following orders on threat of court-martial.”
 You know what would be badass, you nutless jarheads?
-Being strong-minded enough not to have to prove you’ve got a dick by joining the military.
+Being strong-minded enough not to join the military just to prove you’ve got a dick.

 Why does the marketing push the concept that joining the military automatically elevates you to “hero”?
 Easy.
 Boosts recruitment.
 The glamour is sold to all those who cannot garner respect from their lowbrow walk of life; join the military and everyone will look up to you BECAUSE YOU’RE A HERO AUTOMATICALLY.
 Notice how the military ads constantly appeal to the “high end” jobs?
 Technical engineers and doctors and computer programmers.
 Yet all we ever see in declassified military footage are the drogues in the field shooting at nothing across an expanse of desert, and kicking down civilian doors.
 How come the ads never show those grunt jobs, even though those jobs sell the video games?
 Well, I guess they’re selling enough HALO 3 units to the lowbrows that they’re now focusing on the jobs that require a modicum of intelligence.